-Carbon Monoxide Poisoning.
-Early signs of carbon monoxide poisoning resemble the flu with headaches, dizziness, or nausea If you have these signs, the heater may not be working properly.
+Carbon Monoxide Poisoning: Early signs of carbon monoxide poisoning resemble the flu with headaches, dizziness, or nausea.
+If you have these signs, the heater may not be working properly.
 Get fresh air at once!
 Have heater serviced.
 Some people are more affected by carbon monoxide than others.
 These include pregnant women, persons with heart or lung disease or anemia, those under the influence of alcohol, and those at high altitudes.

-Natural Gas: Natural gas is odorless.
-An odor-making agent is added to natural gas.
-The odor helps you detect a natural gas leak .
-However, the odor added to natural gas can fade. natural gas may be present even though no odor exists.
+Propane/LP Gas: Propane/LP gas is odorless.
+An odor-making agent is added to Propane/LP gas.
+The odor helps you detect а Propane/LP gas leak .
+However, the odor added to Propane/LP gas can fade.
+Propane/LP gas may be present even though no odor exists.
 Make certain you read and understand all warnings.
 Keep this manual for reference.
 It is your guide to safe and proper operation of this heater.